English French German Italian Portuguese Russian Spanish

 • Sertraline is found at low levels in breastmilk.
 The amount ingested by the infant is small and usually not detected.
 Mother may need extra support with breastfeeding.

 • Fluoxetine is found at high levels in breastmilk.
 However, if required, it is not a reason to stop breastfeeding.
-A safe dose as prescribed from your doctor makes fluozetine possible to use during breastfeeding (although, some docotrs may not recommend its use).
-Some side affects for baby could be colic, fussiness, and drowsiness.
+A safe dose as prescribed by your doctor makes fluoxetine possible to use during breastfeeding (although some doctors may not recommend its use).
+Some side effects for baby could be colic, fussiness, and drowsiness.

-• Mirtazapine is has been found in doses below 120 mg daily, would not cause affects in breastfed infants.
+• Mirtazapine, in doses below 120 mg daily, has not been found to cause effects in breastfed infants.
 However, if required, it is not a reason to stop breastfeeding.
-A safe dose prescribed from your doctor makes mirtazapine possible to use during breastfeeding.
-Exclusive breastfeeding infants should be moniored behavior side affects and adequate growth.
+A safe dose prescribed by your doctor makes mirtazapine possible to use during breastfeeding.
+Exclusively breastfed infants should be monitored for behavioral side effects and adequate growth.

 Anxiety Medications